RileyVaz/ME369P-Final-Project-Public/README.md

 ## quick guide
 The robot.py file takes in an input of a model that the user desires to use, and an image that the user wishes to evaluate.

+## Data Directory Structure
+The training script expects a specific folder structure within a local data/ directory.
+The dataset is typically split into 90% training data and 10% validation data.
+Ensure each subfolder is named exactly as the categories used in the model.

+('This is an example of the general folder structure of the project, to use each model trainer')

+ME369P-Final-Project/
+├── Model_Trainer.py
+└── data/
+    ├── train/                    # ~ 90% Training Split
+    │   ├── AI_Cat/
+    │   ├── Plushie_Cat/
+    │   └── Real_Cat/
+    └── val/                      # ~ 10% Validation Split
+        ├── AI_Cat/
+        ├── Plushie_Cat/
+        └── Real_Cat/

 ## Running the CNN model

 1. To run the CNN model, the following packages are requiredd in order to run